TohnJravolta/Custom_GPT_Wizard/README.md

 1. **Exploring the Knowledge Base**: Browse through the different directories to find guidelines, troubleshooting advice, and examples of custom GPT configurations.
 2. **Contribution**: Users are encouraged to contribute their own insights, configurations, or solutions to enrich the CGW knowledge base.
 3. **Feedback**: Share your experiences and suggestions to improve CGW.

+## 2025 platform highlights for CGW users

+OpenAI has published a refreshed suite of help center and platform documentation that complements CGW's advice.
+Start with the updated [Official Custom GPT Documentation Index](Knowledge/Instructions/official_gpt_resources_2025.md) for quick links and context, then use the summaries below as a checklist when iterating on your builds:

+- **Create a GPT** – Walks through the latest builder UI, including the split preview pane, instruction layering, Knowledge uploads, conversation starters, and capability toggles for browsing, DALL·E 3, and code interpreter.
+- **Manage GPTs** – Details how to duplicate drafts, switch Workspace visibility (Just me, Workspace, Public), set default capabilities, and track version history.
+- **Custom GPT privacy controls** – Explains conversation retention defaults, the "Allow my GPT to be used for model improvement" toggle, and how Workspace admins can enforce data retention settings.
+- **GPT Store overview & builder profile** – Outlines publication requirements, quality review criteria, revenue share eligibility, and the builder profile verification process introduced alongside the Store redesign.
+- **GPT actions quickstart** – Covers the modern OpenAPI schema format, OAuth and API key authentication, test console improvements, and deployment safeguards before you publish Actions to Workspace members.
+- **GPT analytics dashboard** – Defines opens, conversions, saves, Workspace engagement, and retention metrics, allowing you to evidence CGW-led improvements.
+- **Workspace roles & compliance** – Highlights admin, builder, and analyst roles plus audit log access so larger teams can collaborate without compromising governance.

+Referencing these official docs alongside CGW ensures the wizard's recommendations stay aligned with the most recent changes on chatgpt.com, including GPT Store publishing rules, Workspace monetization, and builder profile verification steps.

 ## Contributing